FlyingMillennial/sportys-training/Module 1 - Your First Few Hours/Lesson 14 - Engine Start.md

 ## Engine Start

-* Starters
+* Pre-Start
     * Make sure there's nothing aft that will get damaged by the air blast
     * Parking break set, ready to use foot breaks
     * Adjust seats and put on seatbelt

-* Fuel, breakers, avionics
+* Prep Airplane
     * Fuel tank selector set to both
     * Fuel shutoff set to on position
-    * Circuit breakers in
-    * Avionics master off
+    * Circuit breakers in & Avionics master off

-* Beacon and engine primed
-    * Look outside
     * Throttle open 1/4 inch
     * Mixture in idle/lean position
-    * Turn on beacon
-    * Turn on master
+    * Turn on beacon & master
     * Open window and yell 'clear'

+* Prime engine
     * Fuel pump on
     * Push in mixture control until flow is 3-5 g/hour
     * Pull mixture back out